wayhome/learn-you-some-erlang/src/the-count-of-applications.rst

         lists:foldl(F, Queue, Files).

-Basically, we use the function `filename:join/2` to merge the directory's path to each file name (so that we get a complete path).
+Basically, we use the function ``filename:join/2`` to merge the directory's path to each file name (so that we get a complete path).
 We then add this new full path to a file to the queue.
 We use a fold to repeat the same procedure with all the files in a given directory.
-The new queue we get out of it is then used to run `find_erl/2` again, but this time with all the new files we found added to the to-do list.
+The new queue we get out of it is then used to run ``find_erl/2`` again, but this time with all the new files we found added to the to- do list.

 Whoa, we digressed a bit.
 Where were we?
 Oh yes, we were handling directories and now we're done with them.
-We then need to check for regular files and whether they end in `.erl` or not.
+We then need to check for regular files and whether they end in ``.erl`` or not.

 ::